SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 }
 ```

-#### Register the Handlers
+### Register the Handlers

-Update `src/lib/connector.js` to register these new handlers with out connector:
+Update `src/lib/connector.js` to register these new handlers with your connector:

 ```js
 const { SchemaConnector } = require('st-schema')